Volan360/Gradescope2Canvas/README.md

       - Press enter
       - Type "chmod +x Gradescope2Canvas.command" (no quotes)
       - Press enter
-      - Type "chmod +x Main" (no quotes)
+      - Type "chmod +x Server" (no quotes)
       - Press enter
       - Close the terminal
-      - Hold the control key and click on Main
+      - Hold the control key and click on Server
       - Click on "Open"
       - This should open a terminal window, wait a few seconds then close the window
 10. Open Gradescope2Canvas by double-clicking "Gradescope2Canvas.bat" or "Gradescope2Canvas.command"